Album-oriented rock: Freeform and progressive

-The album-oriented rock radio format started with programming concepts rooted in 1960s idealism.
-The freeform and progressive formats developed the repertoire and set the tone that would dominate AOR playlists for much of its heyday.
+The album-oriented rock radio format started with programming concepts in the 1960s.
+The freeform and progressive formats developed the tone for AOR playlists for much of its heyday.

-In July 1964, the U.S. Federal Communications Commission (FCC) adopted a non-duplication rule prohibiting FM radio stations from merely running a simulcast of the programming from their AM counterparts.
-Owners of AM/FM affiliate stations fought these new regulations vigorously, delaying the enactment of the new rules until January 1, 1967.
-When finally enacted, station owners were pressed to come up with alternative programming options.
+In July 1964, the U.S. Federal Communications Commission (FCC) adopted a non-duplication rule prohibiting FM radio stations from running a simulcast of the programming from their AM counterparts.
+AM/FM affiliate station owners fought these new regulations, delaying enactment until January 1, 1967.

-The freeform format in commercial radio was born out of the desire to program the FM airwaves inexpensively.
+The freeform format in commercial radio was created to program the FM airwaves inexpensively.
 Programmers like Tom Donahue at KMPX in San Francisco developed stations where DJs had the freedom to play long sets of music, often covering a variety of genres.
-Songs were not limited to hits or singles; DJs often played obscure or longer tracks by newer or more adventurous artists rather than those heard on Top 40 stations of the day.
-This reflected the growth of albums as opposed to singles as rock's main artistic vehicle for expression in the 1960s and 1970s.
+Not limited to hits or singles, DJs often played obscure or longer tracks by newer or more adventurous artists rather than those heard on Top 40 stations of the day.
+This new format caused albums, instead of singles, to be rock's main artistic vehicle in the 1960s and 1970s.

 With a few exceptions, commercial freeform had a relatively brief life.
-With more and more listeners acquiring FM radios, the stakes became higher for stations to attract market share so that they could sell more advertising at a higher rate.

-By 1970, many of the stations were moving to institute programming rules with a "clock" and system of "rotation."
+With more listeners acquiring FM radios, it became more important for stations to attract larger market share to sell more advertising.
+By 1970, many of the stations were instituting programming rules with a "clock" and system of "rotation".
 With this shift, stations' formats in the early 1970s were now billed as progressive.
-DJs still had much input over the music they played, and the selection was deep and eclectic, ranging from folk to hard rock with other styles such as jazz fusion occasionally thrown in.
+However, DJs still had input over the music they played.
+The selection was deep and eclectic, with a range of genres.